jamestjw/jamestjw.github.io/_posts/2020-03-01-serverless_gcp_mongodb_and_more.md

 The question might arise here that we seem to have been able to retrieve our *secret* a little too easily.
 Actually, things can get a little more sophisticated than this!
 Because the administrator that is in charge of [IAM roles](https://cloud.google.com/iam/docs/granting-roles-to-service-accounts) is able to restrict access to this *secret* to only selected service accounts.
 Hence, although the secret exists in the ecosystem, not every user/service is able to access it.

 To be able to connect to our MongoDB database, we will require the help of a Python library called `pymongo`.
-At the top level of our `main.py` file, we will load the secret and initiate a database connection as such.
+In our `main.py` file, we will load the secret and initiate a database connection as such.
+We shall call this during the execution of the GCF so that the connection to the database will only be active during the execution time of the GCF.

 ```
 from helper import DatabaseAdapter